smogon/pokemon-showdown/data/FORMES.md

 "Fake" visual in-battle formes
 ------------------------------

-Dynamax/Gigantamax can be thought of as visual in-battle formes, but they're different in one major way: They're not considered "real" forme changes, so the change doesn't reset types and stats changed by Reflect Type, Power Swap, etc.
+Dynamax/Gigantamax can be thought of as visual in-battle formes, but they're different in one major way: They're not considered "real" forme changes, so the change doesn't reset types and stats changed by Reflect Type, Power Split, Power Trick, etc.

 These include: